-Overall, the rules have caused some lenders to curtail underwriting such loans, and some investors are reluctant to own or participate in owning such loans because of the uncertainty of potential litigation and other costs.
-If so, some prospective buyers of manufactured homes may be unable to secure the financing necessary to complete purchases.
+Overall, the rules established under Dodd-Frank have caused some lenders to curtail underwriting such loans, and some investors are reluctant to own or participate in owning such loans because of the uncertainty of potential litigation and other costs.
+As a result, some prospective buyers of manufactured homes may be unable to secure the financing necessary to complete purchases.
 In addition, compliance with the law and ongoing rule implementation has caused lenders to incur additional costs to implement new processes, procedures, controls and infrastructure required to comply with the regulations.
 Compliance may constrain lenders' ability to profitably price certain loans.
 Failure to comply with these regulations, changes in these or other regulations, or the imposition of additional regulations, could affect our earnings, limit our access to capital and have a material adverse effect on our business and results of operations.